 33 He called me by name, and said unto me that he was a messenger sent from the presence of God to me, and that his name was Moroni; that God had a work for me to do; and that my name should be had for good and evil among all nations, kindreds, and tongues, or that it should be both good and evil spoken of among all people.

 34 He said there was a book deposited, written upon gold plates, giving an account of the former inhabitants of this continent, and the source from whence they sprang.
 He also said that the fulness of the everlasting Gospel was contained in it, as delivered by the Savior to the ancient inhabitants; (Joseph Smith-History)

-Over the course of the next four years, Joseph was allowed to visit the location where the record was hid to receive further instruction, but he was not allowed to take the record until September of 1827.
-The project of transcribing the record was completed over the next two and a half years, then made available for purchase on March 26, 1830, with a first edition printing of five thousand.
+Over the next four years, Joseph was allowed to visit the location where the record was hidden to receive further instruction, but he was not allowed to take the record until September of 1827.
+The project of transcribing was completed over the next two and a half years, then it was made available for purchase on March 26, 1830, with a first edition printing of five thousand.

 Joseph did receive a call from God to bring forth the ancient record called The Book of Mormon.
 But that call did not include starting a church.

-In a revelation that was given to Joseph early on during the transcribing process, it described in more detail what he was called to do, and what the purpose of The Book was.
+In a revelation given to Joseph early on during the transcribing process, it described in more detail what he was called to do, and what the purpose of The Book was.

 1 Now, behold, I say unto you, that because you delivered up those writings which you had power given unto you to translate by the means of the Urim and Thummim, into the hands of a wicked man, you have lost them.

 2 And you also lost your gift at the same time, and your mind became darkened.